13. The hero enters (continued)

 And started burning them

-Bulgakov himself did this with a number of his manuscripts, including an early version of The Master and Margarita, in 1930, when he was effectively banned from the theaters.
+Bulgakov himself burned a number of his manuscripts, including an early version of The Master and Margarita, in 1930, when he was effectively banned from the theaters.

 Only Ivan can hear what follows.
-But to the Russian reader it is clear that the Master is arrested.
-When he returns to his basement later it become clear that someone else lives there now: “a gramophone was playing in my rooms”.
+But to the Russian reader who has known the Soviet era, it is clear that the master is arrested.
+When he returns to his basement later, it becomes clear that someone else lives there now: «a gramophone was playing in my rooms».
 The reason is exposed in Book Two when Alois Mogarych is called to account at Woland’s.

 Mid-January…

-From the first chapter we know that Ivan was taken to the hospital on the fifteenth day of Nisan.
-With the detail of "mid-january" we now know that the Master spent three months in another institution.
+From the first chapter we know that Ivan was taken to the hospital «on a dreadful May evening».
+With the detail of «mid-january» we now know that the master spent some four months in «another institution».

-This laconic reference is the only indication of where the master spent those lost three months.
-It was customary to remove belts, shoelaces and buttons from the apparel of those “held for questioning”.
+This laconic reference is the only indication of where the master spent those lost four months.
+It was customary to remove belts, shoelaces and buttons from the apparel of those «held for questioning» in the Soviet Union.

 Fear possessed every cell of my body